History of Discrimination in America

 • The New Jim Crow: Mass Incarceration in the Age of Colorblindness: Seldom does a book have the impact of Michelle Alexander’s The New Jim Crow.
 Since it was first published in 2010, it has been cited in judicial decisions and has been adopted in campus-wide and community-wide reads; it helped inspire the creation of the Marshall Project and the new $100 million Art for Justice Fund; it has been the winner of numerous prizes, including the prestigious NAACP Image Award; and it has spent nearly 250 weeks on the New York Times bestseller list.

-• Waking up White: Waking Up White is the book Irving wishes someone had handed her decades ago.
+• Waking Up White: Waking Up White is the book Irving wishes someone had handed her decades ago.
 By sharing her sometimes cringe-worthy struggle to understand racism and racial tensions, she offers a fresh perspective on bias, stereotypes, manners, and tolerance.

 • White Fragility: Why It's So Hard for White People to Talk About Racism: In this “vital, necessary, and beautiful book” (Michael Eric Dyson), antiracist educator Robin DiAngelo deftly illuminates the phenomenon of white fragility and “allows us to understand racism as a practice not restricted to ‘bad people’ (Claudia Rankine).
 Referring to the defensive moves that white people make when challenged racially, white fragility is characterized by emotions such as anger, fear, and guilt, and by behaviors including argumentation and silence.
 These behaviors, in turn, function to reinstate white racial equilibrium and prevent any meaningful cross-racial dialogue.
 In this in-depth exploration, DiAngelo examines how white fragility develops, how it protects racial inequality, and what we can do to engage more constructively.